Roussalka (horse): Assessment

 There was no International Classification of European two-year-olds in 1974: the official handicappers of Britain, Ireland and France compiled separate rankings for horses which competed in those countries.
 In the British Free Handicap, Roussalka was allotted a weight of 116 pounds, making her the fourth-best two-year-old filly to race in the United Kingdom behind Cry of Truth, Rose Bowl and One Over Parr.
 The independent Timeorm organisation gave her a rating of 116, thirteen pounds inferior to Cry of Truth and fifteen behind the French-trained filly Broadway Dancer.
 In 1975, Roussalka was rated 123 by Timeform, ten pounds below their top-rated three-year-old filly Rose Bowl.
 In the official British Handicap for three-year-old she was assigned a weight of 123 pounds, eight pounds behind the leading fillies Rose Bowl and May Hill.
 In 1976 she was again rated 123 by Timeform, whilst the official British Handicapper rated her fifteen pounds inferior to the leading older female Rose Bowl.

 Breeding record

-Roussalka was retired from racing and became a very successful broodmare, producing fourteen foals, including several good winners between 1978 and 1995, She was also the female-line ancestor of the 1000 Guineas winner Ameerat and the leading international middle-distance performer Collier Hill.
+After retiring from racing, Roussalka produced fourteen foals between 1978 and 1995.
+Her female-line descendants included the 1000 Guineas winner Ameerat and the middle-distance racehorse Collier Hill.